suyn1314/SDQQ2022FF/README.md

 Note that `DFSCompoundIterator` calls `DFSIteratorFactory` to create an iterator for the next level, and `DFSIteratorFactory` also calls the `DFSCompoundIterator` constructor.
 There is a circular dependency.
 We need to separate the factory into the header and cpp files, just like we did on the class.
 The same goes for `BFSCompoundIterator` and `BFSIteratorFactory`.

 `ListCompoundIterator`: a class inherited from `Iterator`.
 This iterator only traverses the child shapes of a compound shape.
-Take the tree below as an example, if we create a list iterator from C1, we can only get C2 and C3 from the iterator.
+Taking the tree below as an example, if we create a list iterator from C1, we can only get C2 and C3 from the iterator.
 ```
      C1
     /   \